roycuadra/Home-automation-system/README.md

 - Do not connect high-voltage mains power unless you are fully trained and aware of electrical safety.
 - Improper use of relay modules or incorrect wiring can cause fire, electric shock, or damage to devices.
 - Always use low-voltage testing before connecting mains appliances, and follow local safety regulations.
-- The author is not responsible for any damage, injury, or loss resulting from following this guide.
+- The author is not responsible for any damage, injury, or loss caused by using this project.
+Always handle electronics safely and operate the device in a controlled environment..

 ---